jeriyl/Oasis-Infobyte/Project 2/Readme.md

-# Unemployment in India Data Analysis
+# Unemployment Analysis with Python

 ## Project Overview
 This project analyzes the unemployment rate in India, with a special focus on the impact of COVID-19.
 The unemployment rate has seen significant fluctuations during the pandemic, and this project aims to provide insights into how different regions were affected over time.